ysa23/kong-logger/README.md

 The plugin is built using lua and distributed as a rock.
 To build the rock run the following in terminal:
 ```
+$ cd kong
 $ ./build-plugin.sh
 ```
 A file suffixed with `.all.rock` will be generated.

 ### Install
 An example for generating a Kong docker image with the plugin can be found in the `Dockerfile` in the repo.
-You can build the image running `./build-docker.sh` script.
+You can build the image running `build-docker.sh` script.

 To install on enterprise edition, revise the base image in `Dockerfile` to your available Kong Enterprise image.